-Special Collections and Archives is open Monday-Friday (excluding public holidays) to UCC staff and students, and members of the public.
+Opening Hours: Until Further Notice Special Collections & Archives will be open Monday-Friday (excluding public holidays) to UCC staff and students, and members of the public.
 Individual Reading Room opening hours are as follows:

 Use the online request form to request any item showing 'Special Collections by Request' / 'Special Collections by Appointment' / all manuscript & archival material.

 If requesting Special Collections' items submit your requests before 17:00 and they will be available the next day.

 If requesting Archives items a request should be made at least one week in advance so that the material can be prepared.
 Same-day requests will not be possible.